Riyadh Metro: Stations

-The transit system is planned to have 85 train stations, including a number of interchange stations.
-Naming rights for 15 out of the 85 stations are planned to be awarded by the Arriyadh Development Authority (ADA).
+The system consists of 85 stations, including a number of interchange stations.
+Naming rights for 15 out of the 85 stations are planned to be awarded by the Royal Commission for Riyadh City.
 These rights include space for shops and advertising within the stations.

-The vehicles and stations are monitored by cameras, early warning systems, and communication systems that are directly connected to the main control centre.
+The vehicles and stations are monitored by cameras, early warning systems, and communication systems that are directly connected to the main control center.
 The main stations are characterized by monorail sites designed in several levels.
-These sites will be air-conditioned taking into account the comfort and safety of passengers.
-The stations will also use solar cells technology to save about 20% of the power required for air-conditioning and lightning.
+These sites are air-conditioned, taking into account the comfort and safety of passengers.
+The stations also use solar cells technology to save about 20% of the power required for air-conditioning and lighting.